jdelafon/rnacounter/README.rst

 GTF/GFF file describing the exon structure, such as those provided by Ensembl or GenRep.
 The method used is described in [<ref>].

+It is not meant to be used as a library, but through its command-line tool "rnacounter".

 The code is under GPL-2 license.

 Usage: